gleam-native/gleam-native/docs/native-target-parity.md

 ## Explicit non-goals for parity

-These are quality work, not parity requirements, and are tracked separately: unboxed fast paths for floats and ints, Perceus-style RC optimization, inlining at the native IR level (reusing `compiler-core/src/inline.rs`), constant caching for big integer literals (currently rebuilt from bytes at each evaluation), and code size or compile speed tuning.
+These are quality work, not parity requirements, and are tracked separately: inlining at the native IR level (reusing `compiler-core/src/inline.rs`), constant caching for big integer literals (currently rebuilt from bytes at each evaluation), and code size or compile speed tuning.
+Two former entries have since landed as part of the optimization rounds: Perceus-style RC optimization (see the reference counting item above) and unboxed fast paths for small integers and float arithmetic.